The Basilica Cathedral of Saint-Denis is an architectural marvel in Saint-Denis, just north of Paris, France.

 Best Day

-If you want to avoid the crowds, it’s best to visit the basilica on a weekday.
+If you want to avoid crowds, visiting the basilica on a weekday is best.

 Most tourists visit the basilica on weekends, so arriving on a weekday will give you a more peaceful and enjoyable experience.